FirstKlaas/neobee/documentation/source/mqtt.rst

 after you installed the library.
 The process of configuration is explain in :ref:`configuring_the_board`.

-Now delete all rows in the config file beside the mqtt rows and fill in the apropiatecvalues.
+Now delete all rows in the config file beside the mqtt rows and the firmware version.
+Now fill in the apropiatecvalues.
 If you don't need credentials simply drop those lines too.

 .. code-block:: json

     {
+    "firmware_version": "0.1.1",
     "mqtt_host": "broker.hivemq.com",
-    "mqtt_port": 1883,
+    "mqtt_port": 1883
     }

 Now load back the configuration to the board and don't forget to save